anilrgukt/flash-tv-scripts/README.md

 Python scripts for running FLASH-TV detection, recognition, and gaze estimation algorithms

 ## video_capture_scripts
-Bash scripts only used on laptop for camera video verification, deleted on Jetsons during setup\*
+Bash scripts only used on laptop for camera video verification, deleted on Jetsons during setup\*(deletion only)

-## full_initial_configuration.sh
-Bash script that automatically runs other bash scripts with procedures marked with an asterisk(\*)

 ## participant_change.sh
-Bash script that automatically runs bash scripts for changing the setup when changing participants
+Bash script that automatically runs other bash scripts for changing the setup (IDs, services) when changing participants

 ## homeassistange_usage.txt
 Instructions for setting up Home Assistant manually after installation as the process cannot be automated at the moment